prashasth-nair/prashasth-nair/README.md

 - I’m currently working on **AnimePeak**, where You can watch Anime for free without ads.🔭

-- 🌱 I’m currently learning **Networking** and **Flutter** to broaden my skill set.
+- 🌱 I’m currently learning **Networking** and **R Programming** to broaden my skill set.

 - 👨‍💻 All of my projects are available at [**github.com/prashasth-nair**](https://github.com/prashasth-nair).
 Feel free to explore and contribute!

-- 💬 Ask me about **Python, Java, C, HTML, CSS, JavaScript, C#, Kotlin**.
+- 💬 Ask me about **Python, Java, C, HTML, CSS, JavaScript, C#, Kotlin, Flutter, R Programming**.
 I love discussing and sharing knowledge about these technologies.

 - 📫 Reach out to me at **prashasthnair@gmail.com**.
 I'm always open to collaboration and interesting discussions.

 - 🚀 Let's code, learn, and grow together in the world of technology! 🌟

 <h3 align="left">Connect with me:</h3>
 <p align="left">